johnascott1/Project1Final/grades/Lab 7 Questions.md

 * A String called "name" to store the insect’s name.
 This variable should be protected
 * An int called "wingCount" to store the number of wings.
 This variable should be protected
-* A constant static int called "LEG_COUNT" to store the number of legs, and set it to 6.
+* A constant static int called `LEG_COUNT` to store the number of legs, and set it to 6.
 This variable should be public

 Add get and set methods for name and wingCount.

 Think about: why are name and wingCount protected?
-Why is LEG_COUNT public, and why doesn't it need get and set methods?
+Why is `LEG_COUNT` public, and why doesn't it need get and set methods?

 The **Butterfly** class represents a butterfly species.
 It will be a subclass of Insect.

 Butterfly needs to extend Insect.
 Butterfly needs two new variables;

-* A String called "wingColor" to store the butterfly’s wing color
+* A String called `wingColor` to store the butterfly’s wing color
-* A String called "favoriteFlower" to store the butterfly’s favorite flower
+* A String called `favoriteFlower` to store the butterfly’s favorite flower

 Add get and set methods for wingColor and favoriteFlower variables.